fabianlischka/InfoSec101/p1-InfoSec101.md

     - transmit part of the information in iMessage, part on Signal/Redphone, part on Telegram, part on Wickr, such that having any one part is pretty useless
     - use TOR over a VPN
     - etc.

+### Advanced Steps

+- If you have highly sensitive information, you'll need to be more careful and systematic.
+Research:
+    - OpSec
+    - VMs (Virtual Machines)
+    - **Tails**: The amnesic incognito live system.
+Operating System on a USB stick.
+[Link](https://tails.boum.org)